blakexcosta/Launchcode-Chapter-15-Studio/README.md

 $ git commit -m 'Changed background color'
 $ git push origin open-mic
 ```
-Note that the last command is a bit different than what we’ve used before (`git  push  origin  main`).
+Note that the last command is a bit different than what we’ve used before (`git  push  origin  open-mic`).
 The final piece of this command is the name of the branch that we want to push to GitHub.

 You and your partner should both now see a second branch present on the GitHub project page.
 To view branches on GitHub, select  _Branches_  from the navigation section just below the repository title.

 ![../../_images/two-branches.png](https://education.launchcode.org/intro-to-programming-csharp/_images/two-branches.png)

-Branches Button in GitHub[](https://education.launchcode.org/intro-to-programming-csharp/chapters/git/studio.html#id9 "Permalink to this image")

 In your terminal, you can type this command to see a list of the available branches:
 ```